oroinc/documentation/backend/system-configuration/index.rst

                 icon:  fa-hdd-o
                 priority: 30                  # sort order
                 description: some description # add description on the next line after group header
-                tooltip: some tooltip         # add tooltip on the same line after group header
+                tooltip: some tooltip         # add a tooltip on the same line after group header
-                page_reload: false            # if true, page will be reloaded after save if something changed in the group
+                page_reload: false            # if true, the page will be reloaded after saving if something changed in the group

 Groups' definitions will be replaced recursively from configs that will be parsed after the original definition.
 To override an existing group title, redefine the group with the same name and `title` value.